RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

   - `helpers_v2.py`: Implements S-RKHS-TD.
   - `run.py`: Performs SRKHS−TD on the ECAM data.
 Setting `R=x` will generate the result for target rank x.
 In the example from the paper, R = 2, ..., 10.
   - `FTSVD.R`: Contains the main function which implements Tabular FTSVD.
   - `realdata2.R`: Implements Tabular FTSVD and CP Decomposition.
-This file and `FTSVD.R` from `https://github.com/Rungang/functional_tensor_svd`.
+This file and `FTSVD.R` are sourced from `https://github.com/Rungang/functional_tensor_svd`.
   - `.csv`: Contains raw ECAM data (used by `realdata2.R`) and more subject information.
   - `2.R`: Generates results in the paper (require results from `realdata2.R` and `run.py`).